radicle-dev/heartwood/radicle-cli/examples/rad-init-sync-not-connected.md

 Your project's Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
 You can show it any time by running `rad .` from this directory.

-✓ Project successfully announced to the network.
+✗ Announcing.. <canceled>

-Your project has been announced to the network and is now discoverable by peers.
+You are not connected to any peers.
+Your project will be announced as soon as your node establishes a connection with the network.
-You can check for any nodes that have replicated your project by running `rad sync status`.
+Check for peer connections with `rad node status`.

 To push changes, run `git push`.
 ```